 Furnaces that don’t run efficiently might work a lot harder to heat the home.
 The excess work drives up a home’s heating bills.
 Cleaning the furnace, replacing worn parts, or switching out the old filter could add more efficiency.
 Signing up for routine maintenance or requesting a tune-up could improve things.
-At Go Heating & Air, top technicians in Plano, TX, can service your heating system.
+At GO Heating, Air & Plumbing, top technicians in Plano, TX, can service your heating system.

 Avoid Cranking Up the Furnace